EMPI-PL/RPi_in_Amiga500_case/README.md

 ![amigapi_001](pic/finalres_001.png)
 This repo will explain how to put RPi into Amiga 500 case without any modifications.
 Moreover the goal is to explain how to build whatever mounts there may be needed to get all ports accessable.
-The final result is no damage to original case is needed to make it look and work as a 100% original Amiga (thoug we know it will never be an Amiga, right? :smile:
+The final result is no damage to original case is needed to make it look and work as a 100% original Amiga (although we know it will never be a REAL Amiga, right? :smile:).

 ---
 * [Story behind this project](#story-behind-this-project)